 Introduce upholstery of the same hue.
 The textural difference here creates an additional visual take on blue.
-“There’s something comforting about that,” says Kevin.
+“There’s something comforting about that,” says Sharkey.
 It also means that the furniture will work equally nicely in either room.

-Shift the hue.
+Shift the hue

 Changing up the hue simply means working with variations in color.
 The flow from room to room will still appear smooth if they’re equally light or equally dark.
 Above, a beige hall drifts into a pink room, but the woodwork throughout remains white.
-There are many reasons to keep the trims consistent, as has been done here, says Kevin.
+There are many reasons to keep the trims consistent, as has been done here, says Sharkey.
 For instance: